braheezy/znit/README.md

 # znit

-This is a minimal `init` system based of [`tini`](https://github.com/krallin/tini).
+This is a minimal `init` system based off of [`tini`](https://github.com/krallin/tini).

 Just like Tini, `znit` spawns a single child and waits for it to exit, reaping zombies and performing signal forwarding.
 It's meant to run in a container.

 `znit` tries to match `tini` in behavior but most of the extra features and options are implemented yet so just use `tini` if you need an init system.
+See `znit --help` for the supported options.

 ## Usage